flodef/FiMs-Pay/README.md

 -   NEXT_PUBLIC_DEFAULT_WALLET : The default wallet to connect to (for example, if you know all of your customers are only using one wallet).
 -   NEXT_PUBLIC_APP_TITLE=FiMs Pay : The app default title, that will be displayed in the web page and use as default merchant label.
 -   NEXT_PUBLIC_DEFAULT_LANGUAGE=en : The app default language if the browser language is not found as a translated language (currently, english, esperanto, spanish, french, japanese and portuguese).
--   NEXT_PUBLIC_GOOGLE_SPREADSHEET_ID : The Google Spreadsheet ID to load data from (if not specified, data will be loaded from the [`server/data`](https://github.com/flodef/FiMs-Pay/blob/master/examples/point-of-sale/src/server/data) folder).
+-   NEXT_PUBLIC_GOOGLE_SPREADSHEET_ID : The Google Spreadsheet ID to load data from (if not specified, data will be loaded from the [`server/data`](https://github.com/flodef/FiMs-Pay/blob/master/src/server/data) folder).
 -   NEXT_PUBLIC_GOOGLE_API_KEY : The Google API key allowing to connect to a Spreadsheet.
 -   NEXT_PUBLIC_MERCHANT_IMAGE_PATH='/Img/Merchant/' : The path or Web address to where the merchant's logo is located
 -   NEXT_PUBLIC_FAUCET=https://spl-token-faucet.com : A web address to a SOL / SPL Token faucet
 -   NEXT_PUBLIC_ABOUT=https://solanapay.com/ : A web address to know more about the app / project
+-   NEXT_PUBLIC_PRIVATE_PAYMENT : Whether to use Private payments or not

+## Private Payments

+Private Payments are provided by Elusiv.
+Elusiv is a privacy solution using ZK technology with an off-chain “Warden Network” to create private transactions.
+You can read more about it on their website: https://elusiv.io/

+In order to use Elusiv ZK private payments, you'll be asked to sign a message with your Solana wallet.

+With Private Payments, you need to first **Top Up** your private funds from your wallet.
+In order to stay private and to avoid your payment being traced to your account, all your funds in your wallet will be transfered to your private balance.

+Once your private funds has enough balance, you can then proceed to your payment as usual (enter the amount and click "Pay").

+When your payment is complete, you can keep your private funds for further payments or withdraw all the left balance back to your wallet.

+---

+> **Notes**
+>
+> -   Currently only working in localhost because Elusiv Warden Network is based on HTTP requests which the browser blocks
+> -   Elusiv is only available on devnet currently - our app interacts with devnet

+---

 ## Merchants